 In more natural settings, cows would spend their time grazing in fields and socialising, but on farms these gentle animals are often kept in crowded, filthy conditions.

-The natural lifespan of a cow reared for beef averages 18-22 years.
+The natural lifespan of a cow reared for 'beef' averages at 18-22 years.
 In slaughterhouses, cows experience fear and pain before they die prematurely.
 Animal Justice Project has filmed the horrific abuse of cows in the lairage and kill floor of a small UK slaughterhouse.

 Young bulls, regardless of whether they are labelled ‘grass-fed’ or ‘organic’, are commonly mutilated with inadequate or no pain relief during or following procedures.
-Castration and disbudding/dehorning are frequently carried out late in a bull’s life, and by inexperienced or untrained workers.
-Cows are raised to be killed for meat; they are viewed only as commodities.
+Castration and disbudding/dehorning are frequently carried out, and often by inexperienced or untrained workers.
+Cows are raised to be killed for 'meat'; they are viewed only as commodities.

-The beef industry is fragmented, which means cows are subjected to the stress of transportation and repeated social disruption several times during their lives.
-They may be abused by farmers and farm workers who use electric goads to help move the animals.
+The 'beef' industry is fragmented, which means cows are subjected to the stress of transportation and repeated social disruption several times during their lives.
+They may be abused by farm workers who use electric goads to help move the animals.
 As filmed on Berryfields Farm in Northamptonshire, a significant number of lame cows are kept on farms for protracted periods, in the hope that they will one day be fit for transportation to slaughter.
+Though, lame animals were still filmed being loaded up and sent the the slaughterhouse.

 It doesn’t matter whether cows are housed inside or out, this industry is built on exploitation and killing.
-By purchasing beef, you are funding cruelty and a Many of the same cows housed outside on ‘organic’ and grass-fed holdings, and all go to slaughter.
+They are all transported and killed in the same way.

 “Cutting methane is the biggest opportunity to slow warming between now and 2040...
 We need to face this emergency.” - Durwood Zaelke, a lead reviewer for the United Nations Intergovernmental Panel on Climate Change (IPCC)